 We have tried and tested suitable providers for all the activities listed and aim to offer you a well planned, fun, family adventure.
-Please note that height and age restrictions may apply to some of the activities.
-If you can't decide or are unfamiliar with any of the activities mentioned, please contact us and we will happily go over the options.
+Note that height and age restrictions may apply to some of the activities.
+If you can't decide or are unfamiliar with any of the activities mentioned, contact us and we will happily go over the options.

 The experience was superb.
 Enjoyed every moment.
 Views were very nice all through the Tour du Mont Blanc, but walking over the stones I had to look down most of the time lest I twist my ankle!